What is meant by Special Educational Needs (SEN)?

 If the support provided by the school under SEN Support is not enough to help your child, the next stage is applying for an 'Education, Health and Care assessment, sometimes called a 'statutory assessment' to establish whether your child requires an Education, Health and Care plan (EHC plan).

 All mainstream schools (including mainstream academies) receive funding towards meeting the needs of pupils with SEN as part of their delegated school budget.
 Although it is not a legal requirement, most Local Authorities expect mainstream schools to show how they have spent £6,000 in meeting the needs of a child with SEN before the school submits a request for an EHC needs assessment.
 However, this may be a Local Authority policy, but it is not a legal requirement.

-The key factors the school (and the Local Authority) will need to consider in deciding whether an EHC assessment should be 'secured' is set out in paragraph 9:14 (SEND Code of Practice, 2015).
+The key factors the school (and the Local Authority) will need to consider in deciding whether an EHC assessment should be 'secured' is set out in paragraph 9:14 of the SEND Code of Practice, 2015.

 If the Local Authority refuses to undertake a EHC assessment, they must give parents (or the young person if the child is over 16) a right to appeal their decision.
 For more information on appeals, including this type of appeal, see here.

 SEN support should include planning and preparation for the transitions between different phases of education and preparation for adult life.
 This is particularly important in: